showzeb110/checkers-react/README.md

+This is my first react project.
+The goal is to make a checkers game

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>